-inFocus: A look at The Arc of Washington County
+inFocus: A look at the Arc of Washington County

 For David and other clients, it’s an opportunity to be able to work.
 The building allows them to work on employment services like applying for jobs, and creating a resume.

-One parent, who’s daughter has been working with the non-profit for years, says no other organization can compare.
+One parent, whose daughter has been working with the non-profit for years, says no other organization can compare.

 “My daughter has been with the Arc since probably 1993.
 She started with outreach where they come to your home and take them out for a while in the evening.
 She’s in a townhome in Smithsburg, with a roommate and they have house staff whenever they’re home.
-She seems to like it,” said Dot Kalback, the parent of client.
+She seems to like it,” said Dot Kalback, the client’s parent.

-Kalback says by her daughter working through the arc she has been progressing.
+Kalback said that her daughter has been progressing thanks to working through the Arc.

 “Jen has mild cognitive impairment and had a psychotic episode when she was about 18, so there’s some mental health issues.
 The programs are far better than any we had seen in the past change is a little hard for her,” said Kalback.